Back to all articles

 Scan Your Site Free

-How to Implement Fitts’s Law
+How to use Fitts's Law on your page

 Comparison of small vs large hit targets for better usability